GluuFederation/docs-ce-prod/docs/source/admin-guide/cors.md

 ## Overview

 CORS Filter is an implementation of the [W3C's Cross-Origin Resource Sharing (CORS) specification](http://www.w3.org/TR/cors/).
-CORS is a mechanism which enables cross-origin requests.

 The CORS Filter works by adding required `Access-Control-*` headers to the `HttpServletResponse` object.
 The filter also protects against HTTP response splitting.
 If a request is invalid, or is not permitted, the request is rejected with HTTP status code 403 (Forbidden).

 This flowchart demonstrates request processing by this filter:

 ![flowchart](../img/admin-guide/cors/cors-flowchart.png)